 Cycling fans visiting Joburg would be remiss not to hop on two wheels and join one of the many dynamic group rides or hire a bike and take a spin through Joburg’s parks and surrounding nature reserves.
-Township tourism pioneers Lebo Malepa of Lebo’s Soweto Backpackers and Jeffrey Mulaudzi of Buvhi Tours in Alexandra have established daily bicycle tours through Joburg’s most vibrant townships, weaving between sites of historical importance and offering opportunities to interact with locals in a way that helps bring visitors into the community that is authentic and mutually beneficial.
+Township tourism pioneers Lebo’s Soweto Backpackers have established daily bicycle tours through Soweto, weaving between sites of historical importance and offering opportunities to interact with locals in a way that helps bring visitors into the community that is authentic and mutually beneficial.

-Meanwhile in the heart of the inner city, cycling is one of the most fun ways to see up close some of the city’s most buzzed-about neighborhoods, whether by joining the East City Cycle Tour from Curiocity Hostel in Maboneng or sipping your way through Joburg’s best independent coffee shops on a downtown cycling tour with Kennedy Tembo’s Microadventure Tours.
+Meanwhile, in the heart of the inner city, cycling is one of the most fun ways to see up close some of the city’s most buzzed-about neighborhoods, especially if you opt to join Kennedy Tembo’s Microadventure Tours for a themed ride through town sipping your way through Joburg’s best independent coffee shops along the way.

-Joburg and its surrounds also offers plenty of open spaces for road and mountain biking, from the well-maintained tar roads that meander through the rolling grasslands of the UNESCO World Heritage Site the Cradle of Humankind to the tree-lined Braamfontein Spruit that passes through Joburg’s older suburbs and sprawling park areas.
-Exploring Joburg on two wheels is immersive, social and a unique way to experience the city – just make sure to wear comfy shoes, slather on sunscreen, keep your cellphone and other valuables out of sight and bring along water.
+Joburg and its surroundings also offer plenty of open spaces for road and mountain biking, from the well-maintained tar roads that meander through the rolling grasslands of the UNESCO World Heritage Site the Cradle of Humankind to the tree-lined Braamfontein Spruit that passes through Joburg’s older suburbs and sprawling park areas.
+Exploring Joburg on two wheels is immersive, social, and a unique way to experience the city – just make sure to wear comfy shoes, slather on sunscreen, keep your cellphone and other valuables out of sight and bring along water.

 Joburg bike tours

-On Saturdays and Sundays from 15:00-17:00 the East City Cycle Tour leaves from outside the backpackers on Fox Street in Maboneng, rolling past the incredible collection of graffiti and street art that the neighbourhood is famous for, and continues on towards the historic suburbs of Jeppestown, Doornfontein and Troyeville.
+On Saturdays and Sundays from 15:00-17:00 the East City Cycle Tour leaves from outside the backpackers on Fox Street in Maboneng, rolling past the incredible collection of graffiti and street art that the neighbourhood is famous for, and continues on towards the historic suburbs of Jeppestown, Doornfontein, and Troyeville.
 Led by knowledgeable local guides the tours are infused with both historical and cultural insights on the City of Gold.
+The cycle tours cost R350 per person including bike and helmet hire, booking is essential online here.

 Kennedy Tembo is the ambassador of adventure in Joburg.
 He founded Microadventure Tours in 2017 to connect Joburgers with energetic experiences outside of their comfort zone that are right in their backyard.
 Kennedy leads half-day and full-day guided rides around the historical sites of the Joburg City Centre and a 16km cycling tour of the scenic Cradle of Humankind which includes a visit to the museums at Maropeng.
 He also runs regular specialty rides, such as the Jozi Coffee Cycle Tour – a coffee-themed bike ride through downtown Joburg that pit-stops at five independent coffee shops and several architectural marvels.
 Bikes and helmets are provided.